Jevier/Practicing_Git/README.md

 ## Practicing Git
 <br>
-This is for learning about git and gothub
+This is for learning about git and github